RM 1,327 Find Cheap Flights from Africa to Malaysia

 • How many cities have direct flights to Malaysia?

-From Africa, there are direct flights to Malaysia from one city.
-This city is Port Louis and there are 10 direct flights each week.
+From Africa, there are direct flights to Malaysia from 2 cities.
+The city with the most direct flights is Algiers, with 5 direct flights each week.

 • How many direct flights to Malaysia are there each day?

 There are around 2 direct flights from within Africa to Malaysia every day.
-All flights depart at night.
+Most flights (44%) depart in the afternoon.

 • How many direct flights to Malaysia are there each week?